Cyber Risk – Security Breach Notification Statutes

 • General Professional Information

-Yes: if over 1,000 residents, notify national consumer reporting agencies Breach where PI was, or is reasonably believed to have been, acquired by an unauthorized person Most expedient time possible and without unreasonable delay Statute Silent Statute silent
+Yes: if over 1,000 residents, notify all national consumer reporting agencies and credit bureaus Breach where PI was, or is reasonably believed to have been, acquired by an unauthorized person Most expedient time possible and without unreasonable delay Statute Silent Statute silent

 Gov’t Agencies Ky.
 Rev. Stat.
 Ann. § 61.933 Gov’t agencies who: